AnishBplayz/cfxlua-vscode-cursor/README.md

 > [!NOTE]
 > **This is a community maintained fork of archived [overextended/cfxlua-vscode](https://github.com/overextended/cfxlua-vscode).**
+>
+> **Open VSX Support:** This PR adds automated publishing to Open VSX Registry alongside the existing Visual Studio Marketplace publishing, making the extension available to users of open-source VS Code alternatives like VSCodium.

 _This extension is not authored, published, sponsored, nor endorsed by Cfx.re._